sangeetbanik/BellaBeat_Analysis_Project/README.md

 3) [Data cleaning]()
 4) [Exploratory_Data Analysis]()

 * The "Id" column indicates the number of unique users represented in the dataset.
-There were 24 unique users who provided data for their 'daily_sleep' health metrics, 8 unique users for their 'weight_loginfo' health metrics, and 33 unique users for the remaining data.
+There were 24 unique users who provided data for their 'daily_sleep' health metrics, 8 unique users for their 'weight_loginfo' health metrics, and 35 unique users for the remaining data.
 Given the very low sample size of 'weight_loginfo' data providers, I have decided to exclude this data frame along with the 'daily_sleep' data from my analysis, as they do not contribute significant insights.
-Instead, I have utilized the **'daily_activity,' 'hourly_calories,' 'hourly_intensities,' 'hourly_steps,' 'sleep_day,' and 'minute_METs_narrow' data tables for my analysis, all of which include inputs from 33 unique users**.
+Instead, I have utilized the **'daily_activity,' 'hourly_calories,' 'hourly_intensities,' 'hourly_steps,' data tables for my analysis, all of which include inputs from 35 unique users, and 'sleep_day' table, which contain 24 unique users**.

 #### Data Combining
-As mentioned earlier,the 6 tables from **12 May 2016 to 11 April 2016** and 6 tables from **12 April 2016 to 12 May 2016** were stacked and combined.
+As mentioned earlier,the 5 tables from **12 May 2016 to 11 April 2016** and 5 tables from **12 April 2016 to 12 May 2016** were stacked and combined.

-* combined **daily_activity** table consists of 1397 rows.
-* combined **sleep_day** table consists of 413 rows.
+* combination of **daily_activity** table and **sleep_day** table was done using **Python**and the final tables consists of 1397 rows and 413 rows respectively.
-* combined **hourly_activity**[i.e. combination of 'hourly_calories,' 'hourly_intensities,' 'hourly_steps,'] table consists o
+* combination **hourly_activity**[i.e. combination of 'hourly_calories,' 'hourly_intensities,' 'hourly_steps,' tables] table was done using **excel** and then concatenation using **Python**.
+The final consists of 46183 rows.